 One way to ensure teams are synchronizing without overlapping is to use technology.

-With the complexity of modern projects, it can feel impossible to track what every team and individual team member is doing at a given time.
-With project management apps, like Backlog, you can store everyone’s work assignments in one place, allocate tasks evenly, and track them as they progress.
+With the complexity of modern projects, it can feel impossible to track what every team and member is working on.
+Luckily, with with the help of modern project management apps you can easily store everyone’s work assignments in one place, allocate tasks evenly, and track them as they progress.

 When misaligned priorities start to derail your progress, it won’t matter which teams are hitting their goals and which aren’t.
 At the end of the day, your company won’t be moving in the intended direction together.

 Creating priorities that align with the companies goals from the top down is a challenge for everyone.
-Sometimes the companies vision is unclear.
+Sometimes the companies vision is ambiguous.
 Sometimes people disagree internally about what the goals should be.
-Even worse, sometimes goals are left undefined altogether.
+Even worse, sometimes the vision is left undefined altogether.

 Moreover, your team should revisit and reevaluate goals, again and again, to ensure that progress continues to support that vision at your company grows.

 Having clear, prioritized, overarching goals for the company will make it much easier for your teams to align on priorities, collaborate on common goals, and eliminate silos.